-Science fiction stories about how robots will destroy humans in the future have made millions in the entertainment industry.
+Science fiction stories about how robots (artificial intelligence or AI) will destroy humans in the future have made millions in the entertainment industry.
 Comics, movies, games and science has been using artificial intelligence in many different ways.
 However, we can’t stop wondering whether these Sci-fi stories could become reality and if artificial intelligence might, indeed to think on its own and become destructive to the human race.

 Before answering these questions, we have to say a few words about how far artificial intelligence has advanced over time.
 AI is quickly evolving, making technologies to impersonate human actions.
 For instance, Mark Zuckerberg has created his own, personal smart home assistant, designed to help him run his house.
 Called JARVIS (Just A Rather Very Intelligent System), it was inspired by “IronMan”.
 Also, researchers from the Technological University of Singapore have developed an AI receptionist at first sight looks like a human and can display simple social interactions such as making eye contact, shaking hands or responding to non-complex requests.

 A team from Virginia Tech developed a machine learning algorithm that can identify and analyze funny images from a particular part of a scene.
 The technology is then attempting to make the picture unfunny, a goal achieved in 95 percent of the cases.
 This is a big step in unlocking emotional intelligence, which would enhance the ability of AI to relate with humans.

 The answer might be yes

 Even if AI can boost productivity and handle mechanical repeated office tasks, letting employees work on more complex tasks, there is a disadvantage, and that’s security.
 One day in the future, online criminals may use AI algorithms to find new vulnerabilities and create an automatic system to attack.
 Opposite to a human, AI can do all of those things with machine efficiency, which will make time-consuming hacks long gone.